Satsaa/Nomodbot/README.md

 **WORD**: Accepted if NOT a valid number (Anything that converts to NaN with `+str`)
 **INTEGER**, **INDEX**: Accepted if a valid whole number
 **Range (X-Y)**: Accepts numbers between the lowest inputted number and the highest (inclusive).
 Negative values are typed like "<-100--90>".
-Accepts whole numbers if none of the numbers had a decimal place, otherwise fractions are allowed
+Accepts whole numbers if none of the numbers had a decimal place, otherwise, fractions are allowed

 The following parameters are accepted as valid if the parameter is defined but a message is returned if the check is not passed.